 In the case for medically-exempt people-- for those who are immunocompromised-- we'll allow them to continue working from home instead of being dismissed until the time arrives, when and if Australia reaches 95% vaccinated-- which we see as herd immunity.
 Now, if there are medically-exempt people working in essential services-- which we think is unlikely because they'll be putting themselves at extreme risk by doing so-- we'll allow them to receive redundancy payments and support their transition to a role that involves no client contact until, of course, we reach herd immunity.

 So in today's debate, I'll be talking about how this will be incentivising vaccination and how there's a principle obligation for employers to protect their workforces.
 And my second speaker will be talking about the practical economic benefit.
 So, onto my substantive.
-So today, I'll show that our model will incentivize vaccination and increase vaccination rates.
+So today, I'll show that our model will incentivise vaccination and increase vaccination rates.
 So by enforcing our model, we are accelerating vaccination rates that cannot be replicated with other mechanisms such as financial incentives and due to the fact that by incentivising sources of income, people are put in more advantageous positions to motivate themselves to get the vaccines.

 All right, so why do we think this will happen?
 Well, first of all, we think that if we look at employers, right-- those employers who are at risk of most contacts-- so those in retail, those in services-- are more likely to require vaccinations from their employees of risk.

 All right, we also see that customers are also more likely to be able to kind of be confident that they're going to employers that are vaccinated.
 And we also see that jobless people have an incentive to go get vaccinated because they can take the jobs of those who are ignorant and don't get the vaccine.
-So we think that we see in a world where our model is implemented that there are multiple parties that are incentivized to go get vaccines due to the hanging underline that there is a risk of them getting fired.
+So we think that we see in a world where our model is implemented that there are multiple parties that are incentivised to go get vaccines due to the hanging underline that there is a risk of them getting fired.